vikas2001mishra/Python-OOPs-Concepts/README.md

 # 1.Instance variable:-
                        For every object a seperate copy will be created.
+		       #Where can we declare instance variables:

+                             #1.
+Inside constructor by using self variable
+                             #2.
+Inside instance method by using self variable
+                             #3.
+Outside of the class by using object reference variables
 # 2.Static variable:-
                        Only one copy will be created at the class level.